asummerau/ios-xe_ansible_testing/README.md

 (env) ansible --version
 ```

-Update Path to your Python interpeter into your ansible.cfg file
+Update the path to your Python interpreter in your ansible.cfg file:

 ```bash
 (env) echo "interpreter_python=$(which python)" >> ansible.cfg
 ```

+Edit the `hosts` file to add your device details.
+Specifically, replace `<INSERT YOUR DEVICE USERNAME>`, `<INSERT YOUR DEVICE PASSWORD>`, and `<INSERT YOUR DEVICE IP>` with your actual device credentials and IP address.

-Execute the Ansible Playbook
+Execute the Ansible playbook:
 ```bash
 (env) ansible-playbook -i hosts playbook.yml
 ```

-To exit the virtual environment use:
+To exit the virtual environment, use:

 ```bash
 (env) deactivate